Menu

 REMINDER, our meeting location has changed to the Pompano Beach Elks Lodge.
 The new room is large and much better acoustics than our previous location.
 The Lodge opens at 5:00 and they have food available, so please come and learn about our new location.
 The meeting will start at 7:00 since the Lodge closes at 9:00 and we need to be out of the building.
 We are required to prepare and clean up the space (part of the savings) so any help is appreciated.
 There is one aspect that we need to be aware of, because this is a private club only members (Elks) can purchase alcohol.
 Everybody else will need to pay cash as the bartender is working with us.

-I hope everybody enjoyed their Thanksgiving with Family and friends safely.
-The same well wishes are expressed for the upcoming holiday season.
+I hope everybody enjoyed the Holidays with Family and friends safely.

 President – Chris Hardham